lawalsegun2025/car_acceptability_predictor/README.md

 ## Overview

-In this project, we build a model that predicts whether a car is acceptable or not based on different features of the car.
+In this project, we built a model that predicts whether a car is acceptable or not based on different features of the car.
 There are 4 measures for acceptability and they are;
 * Good
 * Very Good
 * Acceptable